jocamav/jocamav.github.io/_posts/2020-01-08-working-with-pdf-java.markdown

 Let's take a deeper look to this example:

 1. `PdfWriter` is an object that can write a PDF file.
-We pass as a parameter the path of the File.
+We pass as a parameter the path of the File (if the file doesn't exist it will create it).
 2. The `PdfDocument` manages the content that is added, distributes that content over different pages, and keeps track of whatever information is relevant for that content
 3. We create a `Document` that takes the `PdfDocument` as parameter.
 Now that we have the document object, we can forget that we're creating PDF.
 4. We create a `Paragraph` containing the text `"Hello!
 Welcome to iTextPdf"` and we add that paragraph to the document object.
 5. We close the `document`.

-When running the test we should get a PDF similar to this one:
+After running the test we should get a PDF file similar to this one:

 ![Screenshot 01](/assets/20200108itext/screenshot01.jpg)

 # Adding a List

-To add a List to our document we need to use the `List` object.
+iText allows us to manage lists of items as well.
+To add a List to our document we need to use `com.itextpdf.layout.element.List` class.

 {% highlight java %}
     @Test